This BLOG On Qualifying For Mortgage With Recent Late Payments Was UPDATED And PUBLISHED On July 23rd, 2020

 - All of the top producing full-time realtors and mortgage broker colleagues I know have either filed bankruptcy or went through a foreclosure, deed in lieu of foreclosure, or short sale

 - Many had to leave the field and find other lines of work

 - Some had to get two part-time jobs just to make ends meet

 - I was a real estate investor with 7 apartment complexes, just under 3,000 residential units, with multiple homes

 - Lost it all and got into the mortgage business after the real estate and mortgage meltdown of 2008

-- Things were bad and the good old Golden days was not going to return
+Things were bad and the good old Golden days were not going to return.

-Changes In Mortgage Industry After Mortgage Meltdown Of 2008
+Changes In Mortgage Industry After The Mortgage Meltdown Of 2008

 The whole mortgage industry went through a major overhaul.

 - Mortgage loan originators were now expected to become licensed both on the federal level and state level